Lincoln UTC

 Lincoln UTC is a small University Technical College in Lincoln, England which opened in 2014 and specialises in science and engineering.
 The school is sponsored by the Baker Dearing Educational Trust.

 History

 The founding principal was Dr. Rona Mackenzie.
 She left the UTC after three a half years, in January 2017 and was replaced by Mr Paul Batterbury.
 John Morrison has been appointed as Paul Batterbury's successor in September 2017.
+Stuart Hamer is the new Principal of Lincoln UTC.

 For 2014-15 the UTC was located in Chad Varah House on Wordsworth Street.
 In September 2015 the UTC moved to a permanent site at the Greestone Centre on Lindum Road.
 The former girls school and Grade II-listed building underwent a £7.5 million investment and refurbishment, which included the construction of a science and engineering block.
 The build took eighteen months contractors including Willmott Dixon led by architects JR Roberts.